ARKnajmi/Simple-Form-Registration-Flutter-UTS/README.md

     ```bash
    cd Simple-Form-Registration-Flutter-UTS

-4. Run the following command to download and install the required dependencies:
+4. (MUST) Run the following command to download and install the required dependencies:

    ```bash
     flutter pub get